Nadine Sierra: Biography

 A native of Fort Lauderdale, Florida, she trained at The Mannes College of Music and with Marilyn Horne at the Music Academy of the West, where she was the youngest person to win the Marilyn Horne Foundation Vocal Competition.
 She became a Young Artist with the Palm Beach Opera when she was fourteen, and made her operatic debut there two years later as the Sandman in Engelbert Humperdinck's Hansel and Gretel.

-She appeared on the National Public Radio program From the Top when she was fifteen, performing "O mio babbino caro" from Gianni Schicchi.
+On January 29, 2004, when she was fifteen, she appeared in the National Public Radio show From the Top in Atlanta, Georgia, performing "O mio babbino caro" from Gianni Schicchi.
+She was invited back to From the Top, appearing on February 12, 2010, in Burlington, Vermont, when she sang “Ah, Je veux vivre!” from Roméo et Juliette by Charles Gounod.
+Marilyn Horne provided commentary.

-She was invited back to From the Top in 2010, a show taped in Burlington, Vermont, with commentary by Marilyn Horne.
 She appeared at the United States Supreme Court Building in May 2009, where she sang solo and with Thomas Hampson in the Justices' Chambers.
 In 2009, she competed in Helsinki, Finland, in the Mirjam Helin International Competition, where she was awarded second place.
 She had her debut concert in Helsinki, Finland in 2009.
 In October 2009, she performed in the Marilyn Horne Mediterranean Cruise to Italy, Croatia, Turkey, and Greece.
 In March 2010, she performed at the Musashino Hall, Tokyo, Japan.

 Sierra appeared as the Princess with Gotham Chamber Opera's production of Xavier Montsalvatge's opera El gato con botas at the New Victory Theater.
-In January 201, she returned to Palm Beach Opera's Orfeo ed Euridice in the title role.
+In January 2011, she returned to Palm Beach Opera's Orfeo ed Euridice in the title role.
 In May 2011, she appeared as Tytania in Boston Lyric Opera's A Midsummer Night's Dream.
 In January 2011, Sierra became a San Francisco Opera Adler Fellow, and the following May appeared in the company's premiere of Christopher Theofanidis' opera Heart of a Soldier, with Thomas Hampson in the lead role.
 In January 2012, she appeared as Gilda in Florida Grand Opera's Rigoletto, and in 2013 at Teatro San Carlo in Naples, in the same role.